HCDP — Handloom Cluster Development Programme | NEDF

 Handloom Cluster Development Programme

-The Handloom Cluster Development Programme is an initiative by North East Development Foundation to promote handloom weaving as a means of livelihood for disadvantaged women.
-Through skill training, design development, and market linkages, HCDP strengthens local handloom clusters and fosters women-led entrepreneurship.
+HCDP promotes handloom weaving as a means of livelihood for disadvantaged women — through skill training, design development, and market linkages that strengthen local clusters and women-led entrepreneurship.

 Livelihood through Weaving